felixchengxh/ColorWeakness/README.md

 # ColorWeakness
-Assisting people with weak colors in distinguishing colors.
+Assist color vision deficient individuals in distinguishing colors.
 ## Example of using code

 ### Process single image(.jpg for default)